agapebondservant/cohesity-poc/markdown/Cohesity-Resident-Engineer-Service-Data-Sheet.md

 ## Learn more about the Cohesity Resident Engineer Service at Cohesity.com/support.

-© 2024 Cohesity, Inc. All rights reserved.

-Cohesity, the Cohesity logo, SnapTree, SpanFS, DataPlatform, DataProtect, Helios, and other Cohesity marks are trademarks or registered trademarks of Cohesity, Inc. in the US and/or internationally.
-Other company and product names may be trademarks of the respective companies with which they are associated.
-This material (a) is intended to provide you information about Cohesity and our business and products; (b) was believed to be true and accurate at the time it was written, but is subject to change without notice; and (c) is provided on an 'AS IS' basis.
-Cohesity disclaims all express or implied conditions, representations, warranties of any kind.

 COHESITY.com |  1-855-926-4374  |  300 Park Ave., Suite 1700, San Jose, CA 95110

-1000019-004-EN  12-2024